info-201a-wi23/final-project-proposal-group-aa-3/README.md

 > Who collected the data?
 > The data was collected by Valerie Carrard, Céline Bourquin, Sylvie Berney, Katja Schlegel, Jacques Gaume, Pierre-Alexandre Bart, Martin Preisig, Marianne Schmid Mast & Alexandre Berney (2022).
 >
 > How was the data collected or generated?
+  In this study, a sample of 886 medical students from various academic years was analyzed.
+The participants' empathy, encompassing cognitive, emotional,     and behavioral aspects, was evaluated through self-assessment surveys and a test designed to measure their ability to recognize emotions.

 > Why was the data collected?
 >How many observations (rows) are in your data?
 > How many features (columns) are in the data?